 Skill Level: ♦ ◊ ◊ ◊ ◊

 Measurements: One square measures approx. 15cm x 15cm.

 My design ideas and advice: I’ve taken this classic Chusi Cushion pattern and used more balls of gorgeous yarn to create a Chusi Blanket.
 This made six squares of each solid colour and seven striped squares, which I then sewed together to make into a blanket.These squares are very simple to knit and perfect for knitters who haven’t used more than one shade before.

-The original yarn to make this striped cushion is made from Alpaca and Peruvian Highland Wool, so I decided to use a Quechua name for the cushion as Quechua is the native language of rural Peru.
+I named it Chusi because the original (now discontinued) yarn to make this design was spun in Peru, so I decided to use a Quechua name for the pattern as Quechua is the native language of rural Peru.
 I chose Chusi because it means striped woollen blanket.